yberhane2003/data_scientist_training/README.md

 Exploratory Data Analysis Course Project1
 =======================

-Weekdays are in Norwegian
+Weekdays are in Norwegian.

-For one reason or another Label on Plot4 does not show up in github
+For one reason or another legends on Plot4 do not show up in github